urql-graphql/urql/docs/graphcache/errors.md

 > If this is intentional, create a `keys` config for `???` that always returns null.

 This error occurs when the cache can't generate a key for an entity.
-The key would then effectively be `null` and the entity won't be cached by a key.
+The key would then effectively be `null`, and the entity won't be cached by a key.

 Conceptually this means that an entity won't be normalised but will indeed be cached by the parent's key and field, which is displayed in the first